rsneha-blip/MultiAgentProcurementSystem/README.md

 # MultiAgentProcurementSystem
-Production-ready autonomous agents with distributed decision-making and emergent workflows

-Autonomous agents that communicate peer-to-peer, make independent decisions, and coordinate complex business processes without central control.
+Production-ready autonomous agents with distributed decision-making and emergent workflows that help with procurement process.
+The agents communicate peer-to-peer, make independent decisions, and coordinate complex business processes without central control.
+They help with identifying suppliers, verify compliance and assist with negotiating deals.

-Unlike traditional workflow orchestration, these agents decide *who* to communicate with, *when* to escalate issues, and *how* to recover from failures - all without human programming of specific scenarios.
+Unlike traditional workflow orchestration, these agents decide *who* to communicate with, *when* to escalate issues, and *how* to recover from failures, all without human programming of specific scenarios.
 ```bash
 # See it in action - agents negotiating in real-time
 git clone https://github.com/your-username/multiagent-procurement-system